SuperCaliMan/ArduinoRobot/README.md

 ## Built With

 * [Arduino](https://www.arduino.cc/) - The main board
-* HC-06 - use to dialog with computer
+* HC-06 - use to dialog between arduino and pc

 ## Authors